redwoodjs/redwood/docs/docs/how-to/using-a-third-party-api.md

-# Using a Third Party API
+# Using a Third-party API

 The time will come when you'll need data from a source you don't own.
 This how to will present the scenario of accessing a third party's API from a Redwood app.
 We'll show an example of accessing an API from both the client side and the server side.